blechta/paper-norms-nonlin-code/README.rst

 Type :code:`make -j2` to run 2 jobs in parallel, or :code:`make -j12` to run
 all twelve test cases in parallel.
-Note that the biggest test case needs around 20GB of RAM and 15 core-hours.
-Completely parallel run ``-j12`` should be possible with cca 40GB in cca 45 core-hours.
+Note that the biggest test case needs around 30GB of RAM and 30 core-hours.
+Completely parallel run ``-j12`` should be possible with cca 60GB in cca 60 core-hours.
+Note that most of the cases can be computed in few hours and less than 8GB of memory.

 Run